 The Chief of Projects & Construction will:

-Provide leadership to the Department Head, project staff and others to develop and implement effective and efficient project delivery strategies.
+Ensure seamlessly integrated project planning and execution to maximize project value and impact.
 Analyze the best project delivery methods internal and external to the Lab, including negotiated contracts, design build, design bid build, and other approaches.

 Oversee planning and accountability for annual, short-term, and long-term construction project budgets, expenditures and staffing plans.

 Provide comprehensive strategic vision, oversight and leadership of the Laboratory's construction management and execution, including the improvement and maintenance of key processes, procedures, tools, metrics and systems for project delivery.
 Ensure management systems for capital projects are efficient and effective.

 May serve on Laboratory cross-functional or strategy teams that improve institutional management and development.

 The Chief of Projects & Construction is a proven leader that is results driven, makes critical decisions using data and sound judgement, is fiscally responsible and serves in the best interest of the Lab community, University of California and Department of Energy - Office of Science.
 The Chief of Projects & Construction promotes values of diversity, equity and inclusion, as well as safety and security.

 Bachelor's degree in engineering, architecture, or related discipline, and/or equivalent experience.